-TARGET YOUTH POPULATION

-KEY SUPPORTS & MODELS

-BIPOC

-Enhance survivor support of vicarious racial trauma through Participants' relationships with Mentors or Host Supervisors.
+TARGET YOUTH POPULATION KEY SUPPORTS & MODELS BIPOC Enhance survivor support of vicarious racial trauma through Participants' relationships with Mentors or Host Supervisors.
 This YouthBuild guide encourages organizations to build a growth mindset, develop social and emotional learning skills, offer dialogue and collaboration, practice mindfulness, and implement other cognitive strategies.

-Social Emotional Learning

-LGBTQ people of color (POC) are at least twice as likely as white LGBTQ people to say they have been personally discriminated against because they are LGBTQ when applying for jobs and interacting with police.

-YOUTH IN FOSTER CARE

-Provide a stipend for a career readiness training before Participants begin a paid CDE.
-One program through Foster Forward offers a \$100 incentive for completion of a full training and 12 weeks of one-on-one career coaching.
+White POC LGBTQ people of color (POC) are at least twice as likely as white LGBTQ people to say they have been personally discriminated against because they are LGBTQ when applying for jobs and interacting with police.
+YOUTH IN Foster care Provide a stipend for a career readiness training before Participants begin a paid CDE.
+One program through Foster Forward offers a \$100 incentive for completion of a full training and 12 weeks of one- on-one career coaching.
 This organization also provides financial literacy training and seed money for a personal savings account for youth impacted by foster care.
 24% of youth in the foster care system are ages 13-20.

-Wrap Around Services

-YOUTH EXPERIENCING HOMELESSNESS

-Practice persistent outreach to Opportunity Youth, as Opportunity Youth who could greatly benefit from a CDE but do not seek them out can be one the most challenging components of equitable recruitment practices.
+Wrap Around Services YOUTH EXPERIENCING HOMELESSNESS Practice persistent outreach to Opportunity Youth, as Opportunity Youth who could greatly benefit from a CDE but do not seek them out can be one the most challenging components of equitable recruitment practices.
 Heartland Alliance recommends employing street outreach teams that "canvass the service area in vans to engage young people, offer help or rides, and educate them about available services."
+Resources and Explicit access to Education As of January 2019, Illinois had an estimated 10,199 experiencing homelessness on any given day, as reported by Continuums of Care to the U.S. Department of Housing and Urban Development (HUD).
+Of that total, 1,105 were family households, 609 were unaccompanied young adults (ages 18-24).

-Resources and Explicit access to Education and/or Employment
+and/or Employment